Skip to content

 Failure to Vacate

 If a resident fails to vacate by the moving date specified on the Intent to Vacate or transfer offer letter, he or she is liable for daily rental charges for the period up to and including the date he or she vacates the apartment and turns in the keys.
-Student Apartments may assess treble (triple) damages or $100.00 per day, whichever is greater, because of a resident's unlawful detainer.
-Student Apartments may take other legal action as deemed necessary.
+Sunnyside Apartments may assess treble (triple) damages or $100.00 per day, whichever is greater, because of a resident's unlawful detainer.
+Sunnyside Apartments may take other legal action as deemed necessary.
 The resident is advised that the incoming resident may, under applicable state laws, take legal action against him or her for damages for failure to deliver possession of the apartment on the date promised.

 uparrow